liquinlab/elm-smile/docs/philosophy.md

 base is unit tests and integration tests.
 Use them.
 Smile aims to remove some of the cognitive load of other aspects of experiment design so you can focus on being bug-free as much as possible.

-## Don't try to solve every possible problem.

-Deciding what things Smile can do and what things it shouldn't (i.e., project scope) can be hard.
-It can be a matter of taste. psiTurk tried to do a lot (front-end development, server-side code, Mechanical Turk API).
-It is useful to pull these services together but made things somewhat complex.
-A better solution is to find the natural break points in how other people develop systems.
-Have pieces that are small and manageable that can be shared between projects.